dlroxe/eIF4F.analysis/README_WINDOWS.md

 time frames on Windows 10, even with powerful hardware.
 The "expected time frames" were the times consistently observed on Linux using System 1.
 My observations on Windows 11 on System 3 matched the report on Windows 10.
-I was able to see evert step complete fairly quickly, except for correlation analysis.
+I was able to see every step complete fairly quickly, except for correlation analysis.

 I used the "profiling" feature of RStudio to analyze the "lung" portion of the correlation analysis (because this is much more tractable than